jessicaldale/manager-readme/README.md

 # What I expect from folks who report to me
 I expect you to operate as a [Directly Responsible Individual](https://medium.com/@mmamet/directly-responsible-individuals-f5009f465da4).

 I am not here to tell you how to do your job.
 I believe you are able to operate as a professional adult, and make smart decisions.
-This does not mean that I expect you to do everything on your own - I am here to provide you guidance and mentorship (either through me, or by finding the people you should be getting it from).
+This does not mean that I expect you to do everything on your own.
+I will be here to provide you guidance and mentorship (either through me, or by finding the people you should be getting it from).
 Nor do I expect you to know everything - when you need help, I expect you to not hesitate and ask for it.
 If you feel you made a mistake, own up to it, we're all human and mistakes happen.

 Ultimately, I am here to help you do your job in any way I can and to help you evaluate your approach.

-Please set healthy goals and boundaries for yourself, and if you’re a manager, model healthy work-life balance to your team.
+I am also a strong proponent of setting healthy goals and boundaries for yourself, and I feel it's my responsibility tomodel healthy work-life balance.
+Please ask me more about this!

 Please invest in yourself and focus on self-improvement.
 This looks different for everyone and can be going deeper, going broader, or engaging in feedback to really listen.
 If you’re a manager, please build a peer network for yourself and keep learning and educating yourself about leadership.